35 Min Read

 Functions of Blood cells

-• White blood cells (WBCs) aid in controlling body temperature and preserving fluid and electrolyte balance.
+• Control of body temperature and fluid balance: WBCs play a role in controlling body temperature and preserving fluid and electrolyte balance.

 FAQ